2014 Findings on the Worst Forms of Child Labor

 In 2014, Côte d'Ivoire made a significant advancement in efforts to eliminate the worst forms of child labor.
 The Government conducted a labor survey which included a subsurvey to determine the activities of working children; issued a decree to implement the Trafficking and Worst Forms of Child Labor Law that was adopted in 2010; and adopted a National Policy Document on Child Protection.
 The Government also established a National Committee for the Fight Against Trafficking in Persons; increased the budget of the Directorate for the Fight Against Child Labor by $800,000; continued to support social programs that address child labor in support of activities under the National Action Plan Against Trafficking, Exploitation, and Child Labor (NAP); and completed the pilot phase of the child labor monitoring system known as Système d'Observation et de Suivi du Travail des Enfants en Côte d'Ivoire (SOSTECI).
 However, children in Côte d'Ivoire are engaged in the worst forms of child labor in domestic work and agriculture, particularly on cocoa farms, sometimes under conditions of forced labor.
 Gaps remain in enforcement efforts and in children's access to education.

-Children in Côte d'Ivoire are engaged in the worst forms of child labor in agriculture, particularly on cocoa farms, sometimes under conditions of forced labor.(1-10) According to a report by Tulane University that assessed data collected during the 2008-2009 harvest season, 819,921 children ages 5 to 17 were estimated to be working in the cocoa sector, and 50.6 percent, or 414,778 of these children were estimated to report injuries from dangerous activities.(4, 5) Table 1 provides key indicators on children's work and education in Côte d'Ivoire.
+Children in Côte d'Ivoire are engaged in the worst forms of child labor in domestic work and agriculture, particularly on cocoa farms, sometimes under conditions of forced labor.(1-9) According to a report by Tulane University that assessed data collected during the 2013 2014 harvest season, there were an estimated 1,203,473 child laborers ages 5 to 17 in the cocoa sector, of which 95.9 percent were engaged in hazardous work in cocoa production.(10) Table 1 provides key indicators on children's work and education in Côte d'Ivoire.